18.104.22.168 Manifest grants & rejections for DSP

 To help decision makers identify and expedite manifest grants of DSP, 2 lists of catastrophic, profound and/or terminal conditions can be found below.
 See 'List of conditions for determining manifest eligibility'.

-DSP may only be granted without the need for further assessment in the following LIMITED CIRCUMSTANCES.
+DSP may only be granted without the need for further assessment in LIMITED CIRCUMSTANCES.

 Manifest grants may only be made where a person:

 - has a terminal illness (life expectancy of less than 2 years with significantly reduced work capacity during this period)

 - has permanent blindness (meets the test for permanent blindness for social security purposes)

 - has an intellectual disability where medical evidence clearly indicates an IQ of less than 70

 - has an assessment indicating that they require nursing home level care (see note below)

 - has category 4 HIV/AIDS, or